Ground Plane Polling for 6DoF Pose Estimation of Objects on the Road: Network Architecture

 We use a smooth $L1$ loss for all regression heads.
 The total loss for each positive anchor in this subnetwork is the sum of all individual losses:

 where $\vec{\tilde{t}}$ and $\vec{t}$ are the regression outputs and the corresponding targets respectively.
 The total loss for this subnetwork is the average loss over all positive anchors.

 \textbf{Dimension regression subnet:} This subnetwork has a similar architecture to the (object + orientation) classification subnetwork, but with fewer channels ($128$ instead of $256$) per convolution.
 The network directly outputs the three dimensions (height, width, length) of the desired 3D bounding box, but in a class specific manner.
 By making the predictions class specific, we improve the prediction accuracies just by reducing the variance within each class.
-The subnetwork architecture is shown in Figure~\ref{fig:dimension_head}, resulting in an output with $3KA$ channels.
+The subnetwork architecture is shown in Figure~\ref{fig:dimension_head}, resulting in an output with $3KA$ channels, representing the 3 dimensions of the box, for each of $K$ object classes, and each of $A$ anchors per position.

 The dimension regression subnetwork is trained using a smooth $L1$ loss:

 where $\vec{\tilde{d}}$ and $\vec{d}$ are the regression outputs and the corresponding targets for all three dimensions respectively.
 The total loss for this subnetwork is average loss over all positive anchors.